cirosantilli/stack-overflow-vote-fraud-script/puppets.md

 This is likely the best manual approach.

+I'm not the first to come up with this: <http://meta.stackoverflow.com/questions/268267/suspicious-users-found-active-only-one-day-many-upvotes-cast>

 With some training, you can create one puppet every 10 minutes.

 Edits to make: